The lovely Jade at Scatterbooker has nominated me for the Real Neat Blog award. Thanks so much Jade!

 1. What is the best book you’ve ever read?

 A copy was made for each of us three children and one for mum and dad.
 My father doesn’t want too much information given out about his book so I am respecting his wishes.
-I can tell you that the title is good along with the front cover with the most gorgeous photo of my father as a young sailor.
+I can tell you that the title is Naval Gazing and the front cover has the most gorgeous photo of my father as a young sailor.
 My sister and her husband have done a great job of putting it all together.

 I found that I couldn’t put it down and would read well into the night, something I haven’t done for many years.
 I’m an avid reader and get totally lost in a book but know when I have to go to sleep, this book kept me reading on.